saudiwin/arab_polarization/README.md

-# Repository for Data and Code for "When Groups Fall Apart: A Study of Transnational Polarization with Twitter from the Arab Uprisings"
+# Repository for Data and Code for "When Groups Fall Apart: Measuring Transnational Polarization with Twitter from the Arab Uprisings"

 ## by Robert Kubinec and John Owen